-On visiting various agarwood plantation sites in Assam during the field trip, the Indian CITES Management Authority, Mr Vinod Ranjan, expressed satisfaction in the system employed by the Government of Assam for the harvesting of agarwood plantations and the chain of custody, and he indicated that CITES export permits would be able to be issued accordingly.
+On visiting various agarwood plantation sites in Assam during the field trip, the representative of the Indian CITES Management Authority, Mr. Vinod Ranjan, expressed satisfaction in the system employed by the Government of Assam for the harvesting of agarwood plantations and the chain of custody.
+He indicated that CITES export permits would be able to be issued accordingly.